joeyates/imap-backup/docs/commands/local-folders.md

 imap-backup local folders EMAIL
 ```

-This command lists the folders what will be abcked up for a geiven account.
+This command lists the folders what will be backed up for a geiven account.